Skip to content

 http://localhost:8090/api/v1/servers/time/tools/get_current_time | jq

-For tutorials on using mcpd with agents in Python, please refer to the Python mcpd SDK documentation.
+For examples on using mcpd with agents in Python, please refer to the Python SDK documentation.